Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 Oh, remember to check out the Meditation Links below for the little treat I promised!✌💚

+_P.S A huge thank you and shout out to [Monica Lent](https://twitter.com/monicalent) for giving that all important advice on writing and setting up my first blog post 🙌_

 ---

 ### Extra Links You Might Find Interesting